-Professor Branker has received composition prizes, commissions, served as composer-in-residence, and has had his music featured in performance at the Pori International Jazz Festival (Finland), Leningrad/St. Petersburg International Jazz Festival (Russia), Kaunas International Jazz Festival (Lithuania), Estonia International Jazz Festival (Estonia), Mt.
-Fuji International Jazz Festival (Japan), JVC Jazz Festival (New York); concert and club appearances in China, Russia, France, Germany, and Australia; as well as in performance at such venues as the Iridium Jazz Club, Sweet Basil Jazz Club, The Five Spot, New York’s Symphony Space, the Fez under the Time Café, Trumpets Jazz Club, Estonian Academy of Music and Theatre, Sydney Conservatorium of Music, and the Schomberg Center for Research in Black Culture.
+Dr. Branker has received composition prizes, commissions, served as composer-in-residence, and has had his music featured in performance in Poland, Italy, Denmark, Finland, France, Estonia, Russia, Australia, China, Germany, Lithuania, and Japan.
+These include such festivals as the Pori International Jazz Festival (Finland), St. Petersburg International Jazz Festival (Russia), Vibe Jazz Club (Hong Kong, China), Kaunas International Jazz Festival (Lithuania), Estonia International Jazz Festival (Estonia), Good Music Festival (Denmark), Mt.
+Fuji International Jazz Festival (Japan), and JVC Jazz Festival (New York); as well as performances at such venues as New York’s Iridium Jazz Club, Sweet Basil Jazz Club, The Five Spot, New York’s Symphony Space, the Fez under the Time Café, Trumpets Jazz Club, the Schomberg Center for Research in Black Culture, Puffin Cultural Theatre, Sydney Conservatorium of Music (Australia), Southern Danish Academy of Music (Denmark), Stanislaw Moniuszko Academy of Music (Poland), and the Estonian Academy of Music (Estonia).
 In addition, his music has appeared on National Public Radio, was spotlighted at the International Jazz Composers Symposium at the University of South Florida, and has been performed by the Shanghai Jazz Orchestra in Shanghai, China.
-His music has also been performed and/or recorded by Talib Kibwe (T.K.
-Blue), Kenny Barron, Eddie Henderson, Steve Nelson, Stanley Jordan, Winard Harper, Joe Ford, Benny Carter, Valery Ponomarev, Cecil Brooks III, Onaje Allen Gumbs, Alex Blake, Sarah Jane Cion, Michael Cochrane, Jann Parker, Curtis Lundy, Steve Kroon, Marc Bernstein, Rick Margitza, and the Spirit of Life Ensemble.
+His music has also been performed and/or recorded by the Princeton University Orchestra, Talib Kibwe (T.K.
+Blue), Kenny Barron, Eddie Henderson, Victor Lewis, Steve Nelson, James Weidman, Stanley Jordan, Winard Harper, John Hicks, Joe Ford, Benny Carter, Valery Ponomarev, Cecil Brooks III, Onaje Allen Gumbs, Alex Blake, Sarah Jane Cion, Michael Cochrane, Jann Parker, Curtis Lundy, Steve Kroon, Rick Margitza, Marc Bernstein, and the Spirit of Life Ensemble.

-As a conductor, Dr. Branker has had the opportunity to work with such artists as Clark Terry, Phil Woods, Slide Hampton, Jimmy Heath, Jon Faddis, Conrad Herwig, Oliver Lake, Frank Foster, Benny Carter, Ted Curson, Stanley Jordan, Bobby Watson, Terence Blanchard, Bob Mintzer, Ralph Peterson, Steve Nelson, Antonio Hart, Don Braden, Jacky Terrasson, Bryan Carrott, Mark Gross, Guilherme Franco, and Benny Powell.
-He has conducted Terence Blanchard's Grammy Award-Winning score for A Tale of God's Will (A Requiem for Katrina) from Spike Lee's documentary "When the Levees Broke" featuring trumpeter Terence Blanchard and His Quintet with Brice Winston (tenor saxophone), Fabian Almazan (piano), Joshua Crumbly (bass), Kendrick Scott (drums) and members of the Princeton University and Rutgers University Orchestras in performance at McCarter Theatre in Princeton.
-In addition, he conducted the Princeton University Orchestra in world premieres of two dance works choreographed to the orchestral music of Claude Debussy's La Boîte à Joujoux (The Toy Box) - including the U.S. Premiere of Debussy's newly discovered "jazz overture" for this work - and John Alden Carpenter's Krazy Kat.
+As a conductor, Dr. Branker has had the opportunity to work with such artists as Clark Terry, Phil Woods, Slide Hampton, Jimmy Heath, Jon Faddis, Conrad Herwig, Oliver Lake, Frank Foster, Benny Carter, Ted Curson, Stanley Jordan, Bobby Watson, Terence Blanchard, Bob Mintzer, Ralph Peterson, Steve Nelson, Antonio Hart, Freddie Hendrix, Don Braden, Jacky Terrasson, Bryan Carrott, Mark, Gross, Guilherme Franco, and Benny Powell.
+He has conducted world premieres of commissioned works for big band, including Michael Philip Mossman’s John Coltrane Suite; Bob Mintzer’s March Majestic; Jimmy Heath’s For the Love Of; Ralph Bowen’s Little Miss B; Conrad Herwig’s Reflections of a Man Facing South; Randy Bauer’s Wide-Eyed Wonder; and Laurie Altman’s In Another Time for orchestra, big band and vocal ensemble.
+Dr. Branker has also conducted trumpeter Terence Blanchard's Grammy Award-Winning score for A Tale of God's Will (A Requiem for Katrina) from Spike Lee's documentary "When the Levees Broke" featuring trumpeter Terence Blanchard and His Quintet with Brice Winston (tenor saxophone), Fabian Almazan (piano), Joshua Crumbly (bass), Kendrick Scott (drums) and members of the Princeton University and Rutgers University Orchestras in performance at McCarter Theatre in Princeton.
+Dr. Branker has also conducted the Princeton University Orchestra in world premieres of two dance works choreographed to the orchestral music of Claude Debussy's La Boîte à Joujoux (The Toy Box) - including the U.S. Premiere of Debussy's newly discovered "jazz overture" for this work - and John Alden Carpenter's Krazy Kat.
 He has also collaborated with the Juilliard Jazz Orchestra and conductors Wycliffe Gordon, Loren Schoenberg, and Cecil Bridgewater on joint big band performances of Duke Ellington and Billy Strayhorn's Far East Suite and Ellington's New Orleans Suite at McCarter Theatre in Princeton.
 Dr. Branker has also conducted such extended works as Lalo Schifrin’s Gillespiana Suite, Ellington's A Tone Parallel to Harlem, New World A Comin,' Music From the Sacred Concerts, the Ellington/Strayhorn collaborative adaptation of Peter Ilyich Tchaikovsky's Nutcracker Suite and Edvard Grieg's Peer Gynt Suites Nos.
 1 & 2.
-In addition, he has conducted premieres of such commissioned works as Jimmy Heath's For the Love Of, Michael Philip Mossman's John Coltrane Suite, Bob Mintzer's March Majestic, Ralph Bowen's Little Miss B, Conrad Herwig's Reflections of a Man Facing South, Randy Bauer's Wide-Eyed Wonder, and Laurie Altman's In Another Time.
+Recently, Dr. Branker conducted Pulitzer Prize Winning Composer Wynton Marsalis’ “Abyssinian 200 – A Gospel Celebration” for choir and big band.

 As a trumpeter, Branker has performed and recorded with the Spirit of Life Ensemble - including a five-year residency at New York's internationally renowned Sweet Basil jazz club.
 He has also appeared at the Pori International Jazz Festival (Finland); Leningrad/St. Petersburg International Jazz Festival (Russia); Kaunas International Jazz Festival (Lithuania); Estonia International Jazz Festival (Tartu, Estonia); JVC Jazz Festival at Sweet Basil (New York); Panasonic Village Jazz Festival (New York); as well as jazz club performances in France, Finland, Germany, Russia, and New York.
-In addition, he has worked in a variety of musical settings with such artists as Ted Curson, Talib Kibwe, Guilherme Franco & Nova Bossa Nova, Steve Nelson, Michael Cochrane, Calvin Hill, Eddie Henderson, Bill Saxton, Stanley Jordan, Benny Carter, Ralph Peterson, Terence Blanchard, Big John Patton, Roscoe Mitchell, Rick Margitza, Gary Burton, the R&B group Tavares, and has performed in the critically acclaimed Off-Broadway production of Dinah Was: The Dinah Washington Musical.
+In addition, he has worked in a variety of musical settings with such artists as Ted Curson, Talib Kibwe, Guilherme Franco & Nova Bossa Nova, Steve Nelson, Marcus Belgrave, Billy Higgins, John Hicks, Michael Cochrane, Calvin Hill,James Weidman, Eddie Henderson, Bill Saxton, Stanley Jordan, Benny Carter, Ralph Peterson, Terence Blanchard, Big John Patton, Roscoe Mitchell, Rick Margitza, Gary Burton, the R&B group Tavares, and has performed in the critically acclaimed Off-Broadway production of Dinah Was: The Dinah Washington Musical.